apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors.*
 ==============   ===========  ==============================================

-For example, a syslog TCP source for agent named **agent_foo**:
+For example, a syslog TCP source for agent named a1:

 .. code-block:: properties

-  agent_foo.sources = syslogsource-1
+  a1.sources = r1
-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sources.syslogsource-1.type = syslogtcp
+  a1.sources.r1.type = syslogtcp
-  agent_foo.sources.syslogsource-1.port = 5140
+  a1.sources.r1.port = 5140
-  agent_foo.sources.syslogsource-1.host = localhost
+  a1.sources.r1.host = localhost
-  agent_foo.sources.syslogsource-1.channels = memoryChannel-1
+  a1.sources.r1.channels = c1

 Multiport Syslog TCP Source
 '''''''''''''''''''''''''''